Openhab-Nodes/website/content/en/userguide/groups.md

 tags = ["group"]
 +++

-A group is a collection of *Things* (*Thing Channels*) that are turned to the same state.
+A group is a collection of *Things* that are turned to the same state.
 Groups complements *Scenes*.
-While a *Scene* turns multiple *Things* (*Thing Channels*) to a predefined state, a *Group* itself must have a type, like being a Switch, and can hold a state.
+While a *Scene* turns multiple *Things* to a predefined state, a *Group* itself must have a type, like being a Switch, and can hold a state.

 You find *Groups* on the left side menu at the <a class="demolink" href="">Thing</a> page.

-A group can receive commands like any other *Thing Channel* and forwards the command to all of its children.
+A group can receive commands like any other *Thing* and forwards the command to all of its children.

-A group computes its own state based on the composite Thing (Thing Channel) states.
+A group computes its own state based on the composite Thing states.
 You can assign a function, that determines how that state is computed.

 Without restrictions on the group type, the following functions can be used: